 This default grade setting can be changed an individual phase of a competition if required.
 For example to allow players in the first phase of a competition to play in any grade, then for subsequent phases introduce a restriction.

-1. To change the default setting, click the settings cog in the phase of a competition where changes are required.
+1. Click the settings cog in the phase where changes are required.

 2. Click Advanced Options for the grade and change the default setting and Save.